alank976/markdown-resume/index.md

 # Interested Areas & Hobbies
 - Reactive Programming
   - Spring WebFlux, Reactor
-- Docker and cloud
-  - Went through tutorials in Pluralsight to be ready to embrace new efficient DevOps technology.
-  - Currently work on a toy project with DockerHub and Kubenetes
 - Data-intensive computing
   - Studied big data course during master degree which introduced MapReduce, PigLatin, and Spark;
-  - Completed Kafka online tutorial in Pluralsight
 - Machine Learning
   - Taking initiative to learn in Courseera and participating side projects to learn with the SocGen community.